arnitkun/TicTac/README.md

 1. To play in your browser go to : https://ticotac.herokuapp.com/ OR
 2. Clone the repository: ```https://https://github.com/arnitkun/TicTac```
 3. Open the tic-tac-toe.html file from the root directory of the repository.

+## Game features:

+1. Local player versus player gameplay.
+2. Ability to maintain win count of both players as well as the number of draws, until new players join the game.
+3. Option to play again if players want to play the game again.
+4. Option to reset the game without refreshing the page.
+5. Winning combination is highlighted.

 ## Gameplay instructions:
    For Local player versus player only: